stayfor21/Warning-system-with-GSM/docs/firmware-architecture.md

 This document describes the internal firmware architecture of the Arduino-based emergency warning system with GSM notification support.

-The purpose of this document is to explain how the code is organized, how the system states work, how sensor values are processed, and how the firmware reacts to emergency conditions.
+The purpose of this document is to explain how the code is organized, how the system states work, how sensor values are processed, how the firmware reacts to emergency conditions, and how the original thesis workflow diagrams relate to the current source code.

 ## Firmware Location